moredip/blog.thepete.net/source/_posts/2012-11-18-writing-ios-acceptance-tests-using-kiwi.markdown

 categories:
 ---

-In this post I'll describe an experiment where rather than using [Frank](http://testingwithfrank.com) to write iOS acceptance tests I instead combined Kiwi with the low-level libraries that Frank uses internally.
-This allowed me to write acceptance tests in pure objective-C which run in the app process itself, very similarly to the way [KIF](http://github.com/square/kif) works.
+In this post I'll describe an experiment where rather than using [Frank](http://testingwithfrank.com) to write iOS acceptance tests I instead combined [Kiwi](https://github.com/allending/Kiwi) with the low-level libraries that Frank uses internally.
+This allowed me to write acceptance tests in pure Objective-C which run in the app process itself, very similarly to the way [KIF](http://github.com/square/kif) works.

 ## What?